 Somatic psychotherapy is a mind-body practice.
 We experience the world not only through our thoughts and emotions, but also through our bodies.
 What affects our body, affects our mind and what affects our mind also affects our body.

 When we are connected to the sensations that arise in our body, we can "know" when someone or something is not right for us.
 It's like having an inbuilt radar that alerts us to danger, or to safety.

 Over time, through different life experiences, we can begin to lose contact with this inner radar, often using the logic of our minds to over-ride our deeper knowing.

 Without the wisdom of our body, we can find making decisions difficult, stay way too long in relationships that are not good for us or keep ourselves smaller than we need to be.

 All of our emotions, feelings and reactions begin and end as impulses in the body.

-The impulse to overeat, overspend, reach for stimulants, over-react or numb ourselves begin as an energetic impulse within the body – an instant response to an uncomfortable emotion, feeling or particular set of circumstances (work, family commitments, financial concerns, relationship or health issues, amongst many others).
+The impulse to overeat, overspend, reach for stimulants, over-react or numb ourselves begins as an energetic impulse within the body – an instant somatic response to an uncomfortable emotion, feeling or particular set of circumstances (work, family commitments, financial concerns, relationship or health issues, amongst many others).

 Learning how to truly feel, understand and work with our emotions can be a turning point in our healing.